Learning passive policies with virtual energy tanks in robotics: Introduction

-The paper is organised as follows.
-In Sec. \ref{sec:background} a throughout explanation of PBC problem in robotics and its achievement using energy tanks is reviewed, followed by a discussion regarding limitations of the methodology.
+The paper is organized as follows.
+In Sec. \ref{sec:background} a throughout explanation of the PBC problem in robotics and its achievement using energy tanks is reviewed, followed by a discussion regarding the limitations of the methodology.
 In Sec. \ref{sec:framework} the proposed scheme is presented, and validated in Sec. \ref{sec:simulations} by means of different simulations.
 Conclusions and future works are sketched in Sec. \ref{sec:Conclusion}.